hasnainnaeem/Violence-Detection-in-Videos/README.md

 This repo is extension of [Joshua's project](https://github.com/JoshuaPiinRueyPan/ViolenceDetection).
 Some additions made to project are:
 - Real-time Predictions on Video Feed from Camera
 - Main.py file to demonstrate all the features of project
 - Code modifications to make it work on google colab.
 Colab notebook is included in the repo.
-To setup on colab, [upload this zipped project file](https://drive.google.com/file/d/1a1tEKM9ofqBBj-rlDAc8zQOch42eCn8Y/view?usp=sharing) on your google drive account in root directory and run the code in colab notebook.
+To setup on colab, [upload this zipped project file](https://drive.google.com/file/d/1a1tEKM9ofqBBj-rlDAc8zQOch42eCn8Y/view?usp=sharing) on your google drive in root directory and run the code in colab notebook.
 <br />

   The proposed approach outperforms the state-of-the-art methods, while still processing the videos in real-time.